onaio/tableau-borders/README.md

 This project uses admin boundary data from [OpenStreetMap](http://openstreetmap.org).
 To get this data we are using the awesome [Mapzen Borders](https://mapzen.com/data/borders/) project.

 Why OSM?
 OSM admin boundary data is by no means perfect.
 However, they represent one of the best non-propietary sources of data out there.
-Promoting their use creates additional incentive for people to improve them too.
+Also, if you use these borders you'll help ensure your maps in Tableau line up perfectly with OSM derived Mapbox base maps.

+By promoting the use of OSM Admin Boundaries, we hope this project like Mapzen Borders provides additonal incentive for people to invest in improving admin boundary coverage in OSM.

 ### Contribute